ShHaWkK/Render_nodejs/README.md

 # ESGI - Cloud course - Render Node.js app

+> Exercise Student for  the "Cloud" module of the ESGI

 To do this exercise, you must read carefully the given documentations and rules.

 ## Rules